radian-software/hypercast/README.md

 accomplished in a few ways:

 * The extension only requests permissions for the most popular streaming websites by default.
-You can temporarily turn it on for other websites, or you can download an alternative version of the extension that has more websites enabled by default if you prefer.
+(Coming soon:) You can temporarily turn it on for other websites, or you can download an alternative version of the extension that has more websites enabled by default if you prefer.
 * The server is not trusted; even if an attacker fully controls the server, it is impossible for them to read any data sent by the extension, or send any data to the extension from their end.
 The